History of Jordan Spieth in Timeline

 In November 2018, Jordan Spieth married Annie Verret in Dallas.

-In 2018, Jordan Spieth's last top-10 finish prior to his 3rd place tie at the PGA Championship in 2019 was at the Open Championship.
+Jordan Spieth's last top 10 finish was at the 2018 Open Championship.

-In February 2019, Jordan Spieth entered the final round of the Genesis Open tied for fourth, but shot an 81 due to challenging conditions.
+In February 2019, Jordan Spieth entered the final round of the Genesis Open in a tie for fourth, but a final round of 81 resulted in a poor finish.
 His scorecard included a double bogey, a triple bogey, and a quadruple bogey.
-Spieth then tied for 54th at the WGC-Mexico Championship.
-He missed the cut at the Players Championship, exited in the round robin stages at the WGC-Dell Technologies Match Play, and tied for 30th at the Valero Texas Open.

-In 2019, Jordan Spieth began the 2019–20 PGA Tour season with a tie for 8th at the CJ Cup in South Korea.
-After a tie for 55th place in the Farmers Insurance Open, he fell outside the top 50 in the world rankings for the first time since his first season on tour.
+In 2019, Jordan Spieth started the 2019-20 PGA Tour season at the CJ Cup in South Korea, finishing in a tie for 8th.
+Poor results followed, and by the end of January, he fell outside the top 50 in the world rankings.

 2019: Chairman of the Player Advisory Council

-In February 2019, Jordan Spieth was announced as the PGA Tour's Chairman of the Player Advisory Council, succeeding Davis Love III and serving a three-year term through 2021.
+In February 2019, Jordan Spieth was announced as the PGA Tour's Chairman of the Player Advisory Council, succeeding Davis Love III, beginning his three-year term.

 July 2021: Runner-up at The Open Championship

-In July 2021, Jordan Spieth was the runner-up at The Open Championship, finishing two shots behind Collin Morikawa.
+In July 2021, Jordan Spieth was runner-up at The Open Championship, two shots behind the winner Collin Morikawa.

 September 3, 2021: Announcement of First Child

-On September 3, 2021, Jordan Spieth announced that he and his wife were expecting their first child in November.
+On September 3, 2021, Jordan Spieth announced that he and his wife, Annie Verret, were expecting their first child in November.

-In September 2021, Jordan Spieth played on the U.S. team in the 2021 Ryder Cup, winning one, losing two, and tying one of his matches.
+In September 2021, Jordan Spieth played on the U.S. team in the 2021 Ryder Cup; he won one, lost 2 and tied one of his matches.

 November 14, 2021: Birth of Son, Sammy Spieth

-On November 14, 2021, Jordan Spieth and his wife welcomed their first child, Sammy Spieth.
+On November 14, 2021, Jordan Spieth and his wife welcomed their first child, a son named Sammy Spieth.

-In 2021, Jordan Spieth completed his three-year term as the PGA Tour's Chairman of the Player Advisory Council.
+Jordan Spieth's term as the PGA Tour's Chairman of the Player Advisory Council, which began in 2019, concludes in 2021.

-During the third round of the AT&T Pebble Beach Pro-Am in February 2022, Jordan Spieth hit an approach shot on the eighth hole while standing inches from the edge of a cliff.
-The course management decided to extend the cliff to avoid liability after fans began to attempt the shot.
+During the third round of the AT&T Pebble Beach Pro-Am in February 2022, Jordan Spieth hit an approach shot on the eighth hole standing inches from the edge of a cliff.

-On April 17, 2022, Jordan Spieth won his 13th PGA Tour title at the RBC Heritage, defeating Patrick Cantlay in a playoff after overcoming a 3 stroke deficit to third round leader, Harold Varner III.
+On April 17, 2022, Jordan Spieth secured his 13th PGA Tour title with a victory at the RBC Heritage, defeating Patrick Cantlay in a playoff.

-In September 2022, Jordan Spieth was selected to play on the U.S. team in the 2022 Presidents Cup, winning all five of his matches, including four partnered with Justin Thomas.
+In September 2022, Jordan Spieth was selected to play on the U.S. team in the 2022 Presidents Cup and won all five of his matches, including four partnered with Justin Thomas.

 Loading Video...